phunanon/uMod/README.md

   - **ReadRules**: lists the rules set up for a server
   - **Reminder**: users can create ping reminders for themselves
   - **AutoHere**: ping [@here](#) when somebody hadn't texted in a channel for one day
+  - **RoleFaucet**: allow members to assign/unassign a role to themselves

 In order of priority, aspirations & TODO: